piotrekkr/blog-make-docker-compose/README.md

       mode: two-way-resolved
 ```

-As I mentioned before file synchronizations from macOS to docker sucks.
+As I mentioned before, file synchronization from macOS to docker is very slow.
-To improve on this, I'm setting some mutagen configuration.
-It will still be
+To improve on this, I'm setting some [mutagen](https://mutagen.io/documentation/introduction)
-slower than Linux but way better than the original macOS speed.
+configuration.
+It will still be slower than Linux but way better than the
+original macOS speed.

 ### compose.override.yml